pixolin/shortcode-show-all-images/README.md

 The images get displayed as gallery and use HTML5 tag `<figure>`, if your theme supports HTML5.
 By default, the plugin will show images in two columns, but you may set the columns with the attribute columns, e.g.
 `[ssai columns="3"]`

 Images in the gallery are linked to an attachment page by default.
-If you want to link them to the media-file instead, please use the attribute `link`:
-`[ssai link="file"]`
+You can change this behaviour with the attribute `link`.
+Either you can set the gallery to add no links `[ssai link="none"]` or link to the original media file `[ssai link="file"]`.

 It may not surprise you that you can combine the attributes, e.g.
 `[ssai size="thumbnail" exclude="7, 22, 32" columns="3" link="file"]`